For those coming to Chicago Bears Football Games, please visit www.ChicagoBears.com for Team-specific game day information and prohibited items.

-There are approximately twice as many restrooms in new Soldier Field than in the old stadium.
 All restrooms are equipped with baby changing stations.
 Every restroom in the stadium is ADA accessible.
 The stadium is also equipped with 14 Family Restrooms.

 Security personnel are located throughout the stadium wearing red jackets.
 Monterrey Security provides security at all stadium events.

 The Smoke-Free Illinois Act prohibits smoking in Soldier Field.
 In consideration of the comfort of all guests, we ask for your cooperation.
 There are no designated smoking areas inside the stadium and re-entry is prohibited.

 No person or organization shall solicit contributions, promote products/services, or distribute literature on stadium property (inside or outside) without obtaining written consent from the Chicago Park District or Soldier Field management.
 This includes the sales of event tickets at any price.